Corporate Governance - Conduct

 This Code of Business Conduct and Ethics is not an employment contract.
 A Code of Business Conduct and Ethics, no matter what its length, cannot possibly cover all situations an Asbury Associate might encounter.
 Our platforms and individual dealerships have employee handbooks that cover many of the topics addressed in this Code; these handbooks should be your first point of reference.
 This Code does not supersede any of the policies or procedures outlined in the handbooks, or any other published Asbury policies.

 Each Asbury Associate is responsible for raising ethical concerns faithfully, questions or complaints, and for reporting all violations of this Code, as well as violations of any other laws, rules, or regulations.
 Keep in mind that we are all responsible for holding each other to high ethical standards.
 Unethical actions cannot be excused because they were directed or required by another.

-For anonymous reporting, Asbury maintains a confidential telephone “hot line” called The Network (1-888-310-6741).
-No one at Asbury will hear your voice or have access to The Network’s phone records.
-Information regarding all calls to The Network is sent to Asbury for review and action.
+For anonymous reporting, Asbury maintains a confidential “hot line” called Lighthouse (toll free) 855-222-1904 or web based reporting at www.lighthouse-services.com/asburyauto.com.
+No one at Asbury will hear your voice or have access to Lighthouse’s phone records.
+Information regarding all calls to Lighthouse are sent to Asbury for review and action.
 In addition, calls which report financial irregularities, theft, fraud or violations of securities laws are sent directly to the Audit Committee of the Board of Directors.